Leukemia Signs and Symptoms

 It is important to keep in mind that leukemia symptoms do not conclusively indicate cancer in every case.
 So, how do you know if you have leukemia?
 An experienced physician can recommend appropriate diagnostic testing and, if necessary, refer you to an oncologist for a more detailed assessment.

-The Malignant Hematology Program at Moffitt is home to a team of renowned oncologists who specialize in diagnosing and treating all types of leukemia and other blood and bone marrow cancers.
+Moffitt’s renowned Malignant Hematology Program is home to a team of respected oncologists who specialize in diagnosing and treating all types of leukemia and other blood and bone marrow cancers.
 As the only National Cancer Institute-designated Comprehensive Cancer Center based in Florida, Moffitt is proud to have a robust clinical trials program through which our patients can benefit from groundbreaking new treatment options that are not yet available in other settings.

 References: